KhalfaniW/Support-and-Ressitance-Boxes-/README.md

 This indicator is based the MetaTrader platform:  Metatrader is an application that displays currency market data, it also has its own programming language MQL4.
 MQL4 is comparable to C++.

+This is based of the ZigZag indicator which makes points on the market chart